culturesofknowledge/site-edit/readme.md

 Add a cronjob that runs daily:

     docker-compose exec php bash -c '/var/www/core/export_cofk_union.sh' | tee export.log

+Note: the first connection will ask you to authenticate the remote host so you may want to try a connection before continuing.

 Enable simple data exporter
 ---------------